The Evolution of Sharks: 400 Million Years of Survival

 Changes in Body Structure and Function

 Over time, sharks have undergone significant changes in physical structure and biological function.
-The evolution of shark bodies has involved the development of more efficient fins for swimming, improved gill structures for breathing, and more specialized teeth for feeding.
+The evolution of sharks has involved the development of more efficient fins for swimming, improved gill structures for breathing, and more specialized teeth for feeding.

 Early sharks had less flexible jaws and limited tooth replacement.
 Modern sharks, by contrast, possess complex rows of teeth that can regenerate continuously.
 Their cartilaginous skeletons have remained lightweight yet strong, enhancing agility and reducing energy expenditure while swimming.